DF-wu/CCTS/README.md

 CCTS Document is a file and structure to describe a SAGA flow for a system that are going to test .

 CCTS Message Specification is a structure to describe certain events that will be recognized by CCTS service.

-The details of the document specification can be found at [here](/doc/Composite%20Contract%20Testing%20Service%20Handbook.md) or [here on hackmd](https://hackmd.io/HRG1J7HkREqNM2qw0PxB0g).

 ## Deployment